Argonne National Laboratory

 Thrust Three

-Fabrication for Emergent Properties: In the Fabrication for Emergent Properties thrust, we manipulate materials or systems to exploit emergent phenomena for specific purposes such as mechanical, plasmonic or quantum applications.
-The focus is to advance our knowledge of the understanding of material interfaces that enable guided improvement to the functionalities of the system or realization of entirely new phenomena.
-This work is in collaboration with the AI/ML-Accelerated Analytics and Automation theme where we have developed, for example, DFT models for mixed dimensional heterostructures of interest for many types of devices, including field-effect transistors, sensors, and light-emitting diodes.
+Fabrication for Emergent Properties: The fabrication for emergent properties involves the deliberate manipulation of materials or systems to exploit emergent phenomena for specific purposes such as mechanical, plasmonic, or quantum applications.
+The focus is to advance our understanding of material interfaces that enable guided improvement to the functionalities of a system or realization of entirely new phenomena.